 There are two things

 almost everyone

 has in common.

 An active imagination.
 And

 a tough

 time put-

 But now we present our Graphics ScrapbookTM series.
-A huge collection of pictures that enable you to easily bring your creative inspirations to The Print Shop.TM
+A huge collection of pictures that enable you to easily bring your creative inspirations to The Print Shop,TM Over a picture.

 PrintMasterTM or Create a Calendar.